 There’s a pleasant, laid-back feel to most of North London, and staying here is popular with those who want to be close to the international entry point at St Pancras Station, where naturally the accommodation prices are much higher.
 Hotels around the bustling markets of Camden can also fetch high prices.

 Best neighborhood for a family day out

-The neighborhood of Greenwich (pronounced "gren-itch") offers everything a visitor might want on a day out in London: there's a food market, an antique market, grand architecture, history galore, plenty of pubs, several museums and a vast park to keep any little people happy.
+The neighborhood of Greenwich (pronounced "gren-itch") offers everything a visitor might want on a day out in London: there's a food market, an antique market, grand architecture, historical sites, plenty of pubs, several museums and a vast park to keep any little people happy.
 This is all located around a lively center right next to the Thames.

 As the furthest east of all the neighborhoods and a largely residential spot, Greenwich is definitely one of the quietest, and accommodation should be more reasonably priced, but the paucity of options means that’s often not the case.
 A convenient water taxi and the Docklands Light Railway ensure Greenwich and Deptford are nevertheless well connected to central London.